Car Accident / Whiplash Pain Treatment In Murfreesboro

 Self-care at home can help in the first few days to reduce inflammation and provide pain relief.
 It can include applying ice packs and gentle exercises.

 Chiropractic techniques, however, offer a more permanent cure.
-Chiropractors treat whiplash injury and pain through a treatment plan of a massage, physical therapy, and chiropractic adjustments.
+Chiropractors treat whiplash injury and pain through a treatment plan of massage, physical therapy, and chiropractic adjustments.
 X-rays may be taken to assess and diagnose the condition for the right treatment plan.

 - Chiropractic treatment techniques